 Currently, the Descartes Platform ingests 5 terabytes (TB) of near real-time data per day, roughly equivalent to 5,000 hours of standard video.
-Our current corpus is over 3 petabytes of data (3,000 TB) with the ability to grow much larger.
-With sensor data growing exponentially, the Descartes Platform is designed to respond elastically to this data explosion and harness it for real-time forecasting.
+Our current corpus is over 5 petabytes of data (5,000 TB) with the ability to grow much larger.
+With sensor data growing exponentially, the Descartes Platform is designed to respond elastically to this data explosion and harness it for real-time analysis.

-Using 30,000 processor cores, the Descartes Platform has processed 1 petabyte of data in under 24 hours—among the largest and fastest scientific data processing tasks ever performed for commercial purposes.
-The platform parallelizes large calculations automatically, scaling cloud resources on demand, in response to both calculation size and desired processing time.
+When conducting analysis or machine learning on these massive datasets, the platform parallelizes large calculations automatically, scaling cloud resources on demand, in response to both calculation size and desired processing time.
 Thus, data collected over decades can be processed in hours.

 As satellites keep supplying new imagery, we’re constantly updating our maps, creating a precise visual record of worldwide change, ideally suited to back-testing and machine learning on our analytics platform.